Contact%20dermatitis Treatment

 Non-Pharmacological Therapy

-Identify & Eliminate Trigger Factors
+Identify and Eliminate Trigger Factors

 - If dermatitis is due to occupational exposure: